MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/overview.md

 ## Code of conduct

-All repositories that publish to docs.microsoft.com have adopted the [Microsoft Open Source Code of Conduct][16] or the [.NET Foundation Code of Conduct][17].
+All repositories that publish to Microsoft Docs have adopted the [Microsoft Open Source Code of Conduct][16] or the [.NET Foundation Code of Conduct][17].
 For more information, see the [Code of Conduct FAQ][18].